w3ctag/privacy-principles/README.md

-# Web Privacy Model (Principles?)
-Task Force
+# Web Privacy Principles Task Force

 ## Proposed Charter

-The purpose of the Privacy Model Task Force is to bring together a small group of people to write a first draft of a set of a privacy model for the web.
+The purpose of the Privacy Model Task Force is to bring together a small group of people to write a first draft of a set of privacy principles for the web.
 This document would include definitions of key privacy concepts in the web, enabling us to use common language as we work together on new web technologies that have an impact on user privacy.
-It woould also consolidate some of the work already done to define a privacy threat model.
+It would also consolidate some of the work already done to define a privacy threat model.

 [under question: Privacy is a very complex social construct so we will not seek to fully define privacy in this document.]